gvwilson/sensibleadventures/coriandel/coriandel.md

 "I believe so, honored mistress.
 They are entertaining a fellow aficionado from Ossisswe this evening.
-The master intends to read a letter from a correspondent in Mau Tinnemanthan on breeding blue-quartered hoan kiem in captivity."
+The master intends to read a letter from a correspondent in Mau Tinnemanthan on breeding blue-quartered *hoan kem* in captivity."

 "Yes, quite.
 Well, I'm sure we need not trouble him with my comings and goings."

 "Honored mistress."
 I heard rather than saw him bow.

 I hummed a little song as I made ready.
-No one of society would be there, of course, but I still felt it was important to look my best.
+No one of quality would be there, of course, but I still felt it was important to look my best.
 One should for special occasions.

-My brother-by-marriage left for his readery an hour before sunset.
+My brother-by-marriage left to attend his ridiculous little gathering an hour before sunset.
 I waited until dark, then had Rojyar summon a guardsman to walk with us to Shau Sheu's.
 I was careful to instruct Rojyar not to tip one bezel more than normal.
 Nothing arouses suspicion among the common people more than generosity.

 The guardsman thumped Shau Sheu's door drum for us.
 Her houseman answered.
 "Will you be returning this evening?" the guardsman asked me.

 I nodded to Rojyar.
 "Perhaps near the middle hour," he replied.
 "The honored mistress will send me for you."
 The guardsman nodded to him